sula92/covid-19-management-system-jsp-servlet/README.md

 ##### RODMAP:

-proposed features that has been planned to add in the future are Barcode Generator and a reader in order to uniquely identify the members and books.
+proposed features that has been planned to add in the future are more sections such as patients, suspects and impronve the security by adding sessions.

 ##### CONTRIBUTION: